syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Text.md

 'Read the text from file.

-Dim reader As StreamReader = New StreamReader("arabic.txt", Encoding.Unicode)
+Dim reader As StreamReader = New StreamReader("Arabic.txt", Encoding.Unicode)

 Dim text As String = reader.ReadToEnd()